robinnong/codemoji/README.md

+# Codemoji

-# Codemoji - Real-time React multiplayer game inspired by the Codenames series
+Real-time React multiplayer game inspired by the Codenames series, but with emojis.
+A work in progress.